Zyko0/Ebiary/atlas/README.md

 ### Notes

 - The `Text*` related stuff is not implemented properly and will probably never work, since I realized we lack context from `text/v2` to cache all the variations of a glyphs.
 This results in a drawn text but some characters will have an incorrect X offset.
-- The `Free` method is not implemented yet either at the moment, the `Atlas` is meant to be written to, and refered to by `atlas.Image` but not meant as a dynamic object capable of deallocations yet.